SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 gives you incorrect information.

-This example also demonstrates a common problem with code that contains conflicting access to memory:
+This example also demonstrates a challenge you may encounter when fixing conflicting access to memory:
-There are multiple ways to fix the conflict that produce different answers, and the intended behavior isn't obvious.
+There are sometimes multiple ways to fix the conflict that produce different answers, and it's not always obvious which answer is correct.
-If you wanted the original total amount, you'd expect an answer of $5, and you'd fix the conflict by reading the total amount before you started making changes to the budget.
-However, if you wanted the updated total amount, you'd expect an answer of $320, and you'd fix the conflict by waiting for changes to the budget to be finished before trying to read it.
+In this example,
+depending on whether you wanted the original total amount or the updated total amount, either $5 or $320 could be the correct answers.
-Both interpretations are reasonable --- before you can fix the conflicting access, you have to determine what it was intended to do.
+Before you can fix the conflicting access, you have to determine what it was intended to do.

 .. note::

+   If you've written concurrent or multithreaded code, conflicting access to memory might be a familiar problem.
+   However,
+   the conflicting access discussed here can happen on a single thread and
+   *doesn't* involve concurrent or multithreaded code.

    If you have conflicting access to memory from within a single thread,